 Kang (b.
 1991, 강상숙) is a photographer from Seoul currently in New York City.
 In 2014, she received her bachelor's in journalism from Northwestern University, where she learned how to write, and in 2017, received her master's from Columbia Journalism School, where she focused on photography.
 She is drawn to portraiture and stories about identity and belief.

-Kang is a member of Diversify Photo and Authority Collective, and is available for photo assignments and assisting.
-Prior to freelancing, she interned at The Wall Street Journal's photography desk and The Onion's editorial desk, and various graphic design positions at The Chicago Tribune.
+Kang is a member of Diversify Photo and Authority Collective.
+Prior to freelancing, she interned at The Wall Street Journal's photography desk and The Onion's editorial desk, and worked various graphic design positions at The Chicago Tribune.
 She speaks fluent Korean and enjoys drawing.

 Selected Clients The Wall Street Journal, The New York Times, Bloomberg, Topic, ProPublica, NY Daily News, de Volkskrant, Newsday, Bloomberg Businessweek, Atlas Obscura, Artnet News, Hyperallergic, GOOD, Banana Magazine, Newest York, UN Women, Columbia Journalism School, Overseas Press Club Foundation, Global Citizen (Translation clients: TIME, The New York Times, Hankyoreh Economic Research Institute)